3willows/mean-book-samples/README.md

 # MEAN Samples. 《MongoDB＋Express＋Angular＋Node.js全栈开发实战派》源码

-**// Comments in English s are my own study notes as follow along with book in hand.**
+**// Comments in English are my own study notes as follow along with book in hand.**

+// Context: borrowed this book on the afternoon of 23 June 2024 from City Hall Library, Hong Kong.
+It was just the kind of short exposition I needed.

+// All the example programmes are easy to run and observe.
+For this, my first reading, I especially appreicaiate the demonstrations on buffer, events, and fs, which gave me an easy way to give the functions a spin and see the intended outputs.

 ## 内容简介